-Table 3 shows average, maximum, and minimum values for application-level delay, along with ping roundtrip time (RTT) when the HoloLens application directly connects to the Pepper and when the HoloLens application connects to Pepper via edge servers.
-Figure 9 shows the average application-level delay in these three cases.
-The results show that applicationlevel delay when using MQTT on an edge server is about 31 ms. A 31 ms delay is tolerable because humans' reaction time is around 190 ms for light stimuli [25-29].
+Table 3 shows average, maximum, and minimum values for application-level delay, along with ping round-trip time (RTT) when the HoloLens application directly connects to the Pepper and when the HoloLens application connects to Pepper via edge servers.
+As shown in Table 3, the applicationlevel delay in the case of Direct was 21 ms, and that in the case of Core on Edge was 52 ms. The difference between the two shows that the penalty for locating the core function, MQTT, on the edge server is 31 ms. The application-level delay in the case of Core on Edge is 52 ms, and the 52 ms delay is tolerable because humans' reaction time is around 190 ms for light stimuli.
+The results show that applicationlevel delay when using MQTT on an edge server is about 52 ms. A 52 ms delay is tolerable because humans' reaction time is around 190 ms for light stimuli Galton (1899); von Fieandt et al. (1956); Welford (1977, 1980); Brebner, John M.T. and Welford, A.T.
+(1980).
 In combination with the results presented in Section 4.3.1, therefore, a service design based on a core/periphery structure reduces implementation costs without significantly deteriorating service responsiveness.
+Note that application-level delay when core functions are placed on the cloud was 626 ms, which exceeds the tolerable delay due to the round-trip time.
+However, the penalty of separating service functions into core and periphery is the same as the "Core on Edge".